Ground Chicken Meatballs with Sweet Peanut Dipping Sauce

 With only 7 simple ingredients, they come together quickly and are cooked in a skillet on the stove top.
 Ground chicken doesn’t go on sale too often, for some reason.
 Ground turkey does and would also work in this recipe.
 I personally buy chicken breasts on sale, then make my own ground chicken (similar to grinding hamburger meat) with my KitchenAid Grinder Attachment (Amazon).
 It takes all of 5 minutes.

 Serve these tasty little meatballs over rice or noodles for a fast weeknight meal or tumble them onto a platter with a side of dipping sauce for a simple appetizer.
-In less than 20 minutes, you could be sitting down to dinner or out the door with an appetizer in hand for your next holiday party.
+In less than 20 minutes, you could be sitting down to dinner or out the door with an appetizer in hand.

 Pin this recipe!
 Or just print it out and stick it in your recipe binder (that’s what I would do).
 Whatever you do, make some meatballs soon.